Mustang trekking in Nepal

 - Mustang trek can also be combined with Upper Dolpo trek or Annapurna circuit trek.

 - You can also combine it with the Holy Damodar Kundua area.

-- Climb a few innovative peaks in Mustang Region.
+- Climb a few innovative peaks in Mustang Region - new and exciting

-- You can also opt for horse rides during your Mustang trip and not care to walk anywhere.
+- You can also opt for horse rides during your Mustang trek if you don't want to walk

 Contact us for further details.

 Mustang is one of the few places in the Himalayan region that has been able to retain its traditional Tibetan culture in an authentic manner.
 Tibetan culture now survives only in exile and a few places like Mustang, which have had long historical and cultural ties with Tibet has managed to retain it.

 The Tiji Festival in Lo Manthang is one of the most important and colorful event in the Mustang region.
 Held annually to chase away demons, it is a time for prayers and the monks don colorful costumes and masks and perform ritual dances, watched by spectators (dressed in their best clothes and jewelry) who gather from throughout the region.